 Period Pain: Could It Be Endometriosis?

 No woman looks forward to “that time of the month.”
-Most of us deal with mood swings, bloating and cramps, which are never fun.
-But women with endometriosis often find getting a period particularly unbearable.
+Most of us experience mood swings, bloating and cramps, which are never fun.
+But for those who have endometriosis, getting a period is often particularly unbearable.
 For them, an average period is anything but average, with debilitating cramps.

 - Infertility.
 Infertility is defined as not conceiving within one year despite regular sexual intercourse without contraception.
-About 10 percent of women living with infertility have endometriosis.
-“This is the leading cause of infertility because it can cause scar tissue as well as damage and inflammation to the fallopian tubes, which are needed to conceive naturally,” Christianson explains.
-“Research also shows that endometriosis can affect egg quality and reduce the number of eggs in the body.”
+About 25% to 50% of women living with infertility have endometriosis, which can lead to infertility by causing scar tissue as well as damage and inflammation to the fallopian tubes.
+Research also shows that endometriosis can affect egg quality and reduce the number of eggs in the body.

 Diagnosing and Treating Endometriosis

 If you have any of the above symptoms, see your gynecologist.
 Women with infertility might be referred to a reproductive endocrinologist or a fertility specialist.
-Some doctors also specialize in pelvic pain and endometriosis.
+Some doctors specialize in pelvic pain and endometriosis.

-To confirm a diagnosis, your doctor will likely perform a minimally invasive laparoscopy.
-During this procedure, a thin, lighted tube will be put into a tiny abdominal incision.
-This allows your doctor to see your pelvic organs and take a small amount of tissue for biopsy to make a diagnosis.
+During a minimally invasive laparoscopy procedure, a thin, lighted tube is placed into a tiny abdominal incision.
+This allows the doctor to see the pelvic organs and take a small amount of tissue for biopsy to make a diagnosis.

 Sign Up for Our Free Newsletter

 One of the best things you can do to protect and improve your health is to stay informed.
 Your Health is a FREE e-newsletter that serves as your smart, simple connection to the world-class expertise of Johns Hopkins.